pattonsgirl/CS3900-AppSoftwareDev/Microservices/Assignment1.md

 ## Assignment Description details.

-* Clone the work-order-pro-service from the github repository using the below command  in a terminal.
+1. Clone the Assignment 1 GitHub repository using the below command  in a terminal.
-  * git clone \<GithubRepoURI\>
+  * git clone \<git@github.com:WSU-kduncan/microservices-assignment-1-YOURGHUSERNAME.git\>
-* Open this Project in your Visual Studio Code.
+2. Open this Project in your Visual Studio Code.
-* Run the application using WorkOrderProDockerRunConfig on VsCode’s Run & Debug tab:
+3. Run the application using WorkOrderProDockerRunConfig on VsCode’s Run & Debug tab:
   * Refer to this document for running applications in VSCode using Docker container: [https://docs.google.com/document/d/1mTbcP4V2jsSTKgHKeGGG4IxMOt6xstEinGopJi-cob0/edit](https://docs.google.com/document/d/1mTbcP4V2jsSTKgHKeGGG4IxMOt6xstEinGopJi-cob0/edit)
-  * Upload a screenshot of the running application in VSCode to the github readme.md file.
+  * Upload a screenshot of the running application in VSCode to the Assignment 1 GitHub repository in a file named `README.md`.
-* Once the application started, then call healthCheck GET endpoint and take a screenshot of the result:
+4. Once the application started, then call healthCheck GET endpoint and take a screenshot of the result:
   *  curl \-X GET [http://localhost:8080/work-order-pro-service/healthcheck](http://localhost:8080/work-order-pro-service/healthcheck) (in a terminal)
-  * Add a screenshot of the network call to the readMe file.
+  * Add a screenshot of the network call to the Assignment 1 GitHub repository in the file named `README.md`.
-* (Pre-class) Quiz assignment on these topics (10 single & multiple choice questions).

 ## Deliverable

-Submit work to GitHub repo
+Submit work to the Microserivces Assignment 1 GitHub repository
-Add to README:
+Your `README.md` file should contain:
 * Screenshot of running application in local
 * Screenshot of health check GET endpoint response
-* Complete the Quiz in Pilot

 ## Rubric